Chapter 2: Of Heart and Home

 “Lissa,” Isa murmured.

 “No,” she fumed.
 “It is one thing for her to believe that witch hunters killed them in some cruel act.
-It is another entirely for her to know they were killed in a senseless pursuit of a Book wars have been fought over.”
+It is another entirely for her to know they were killed in a senseless pursuit of a Book wars have been fought over.
+That they chose it over her.”
 Lissa’s shaking had spread to her voice.
+She could deal with her parents abandoning her, but she refused to let Ella believe they abandoned her too.
 “I will not do it.”

 “That Book could put an end to wastes,” Magda offered softly.

 Lissa leaned against the work bench and let out a heavy sigh.
 “Could, but the king will get the damned thing, using whatever unsuspecting witch he can find to do it, and he won’t change anything.
-Not to battle the Wastes, not to outlaw violence against witches.”
+He won’t battle the Wastes, and he definitely won’t outlaw violence against witches.”

 “The prince seems to have some more progressive ideas,” Isa chimed in.